deepBn/astro-demo/src/pages/posts/post-2.md

 image:
     url: 'https://docs.astro.build/assets/full-logo-light.png'
     alt: 'The full Astro logo.'
-tags: ["astro", "blogging", "learning in public"]
+tags: ["astro", "blogging", "learning in public", "community"]
 ---

 After a successful first week learning Astro, I decided to try some more.
 I wrote and imported a small component from memory!